Proposed clarifications of the Ability to Repay/QM and Mortgage Servicing Rules

 The CFPB is carrying out a regulatory implementation initiative for our new mortgage rules to ensure that they are implemented accurately and effectively.
 Last week we issued proposed clarifications to the 2013 Escrows Final Rule.
-Today we are issuing that have come up since we first issued those rules in January.
+Today we are issuing another proposal to address questions regarding qualified mortgages and servicing that have come up since we first issued those rules in January.
 These proposals are part of our commitment to facilitate implementation of the rules issued in January under the Dodd-Frank Act.
 We at the Bureau believe that we have a responsibility not just to write a rule, but to see that it is implemented effectively.
 This proposal will be published in the Federal Register soon.
 It will be open for comment for 30 days from the day of publication.

 Today’s proposal addresses five topics: